Our Approach to Special Educational Needs and Disabilities (SEND)

 3. Education, Health and Care Plan (EHCP)

 In cases when a student continues to make little or no progress, despite all intervention, the school will consider involving other specialists as appropriate to support the student’s needs.
 This might include educational psychologists, speech and language therapists or dyslexia specialists.
-If the student still does not make expected progress, even with all this additional SEN Support, then the School will work with the student and parent to request a statutory assessment from the Local Authority.
+If the student still does not make expected progress, even with all this additional SEND Support, then the School will work with the student and parent to request a statutory assessment from the Local Authority.
 This could result in an Education, Health and Care Plan (EHCP).
 If an EHCP is given by the Local Authority, it will define the student’s needs and the specialist help and provision required to meet those needs.
-The School will then ensure that the educational recommendations of EHCP are implemented.
+The school will then ensure that the educational recommendations of the EHCP are implemented.

 The lists below give some examples of the resources and interventions that may be available to meet the individual needs of SEND students at each stage of need.
 This is a guide and not a definitive list.